 Allan Hancock College is a two-year public community college authorized by the California Education Code and the California Community Colleges under the jurisdiction of the Board of Governors to operate as an educational institution and to award degrees.
-The Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges accredits Allan Hancock College (AHC).
+The Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges (WASC) accredits Allan Hancock College (AHC).
 (ER01-01; ER01-02) Through its accreditation, the college is authorized to operate as a degree-granting institution.
-AHC is governed by a locally elected board of trustees that oversees the activities of the college and has full legal authority and responsibility for the college (ER01-03).
-The board of trustees governs on behalf of the citizens of the college in accordance with the authority granted and duties defined in the California Education Code Section 70902 and per Board Policy 2200 (ER01-04).
+AHC is governed by a locally-elected board of trustees that oversees the activities of the college and has full legal authority and responsibility for the college in accordance with the authority granted and duties defined in the California Education Code Section 70902 and per Board Policy 2200 (ER01-04).

-Eligibility Requirement 2: Operational Status The institution is operational, with students actively pursuing its degree programs.
+Eligibility Requirement 2: Operational Status

+The institution is operational, with students actively pursuing its degree programs.

 Beginning in 1920 Allan Hancock College has operated continuously as a postsecondary institution.
 The college is fully operational with fall, winter, spring, and summer courses.
 In the 2020-21 academic year (summer, fall, winter, spring) there were 17,087 students enrolled in credit and noncredit offerings.
 Courses are offered in onsite and distance education modality, as well as correspondence education at the Lompoc Federal Corrections Institute.
-Courses are offered in the day, evening and weekends at the Santa Maria and Lompoc Valley campuses.
+Courses are offered in the day, evening, and weekends at the Santa Maria and Lompoc Valley campuses.
 Degree and certificate programs are offered both onsite and, in some cases, completely online modalities.